 In B2B marketing, the lead magnet is generally centred around the brand’s primary offer and the hook that will drive the target client to respond.

 B2C marketing on the other hand, often centres their lead magnet content on an added bonus that links directly with a product sold.
 This can be offered as an added gift with the purchase of a product as a way to incentivise sales.

 The 4 main formats of your content marketing strategy

 When it comes to attracting your dream client, you want to capture their attention in as many ways as possible.
 The four key learning methods are reading, listening, watching and doing.
-Applying the psychology of learning to your brand’s content marketing strategy will not only make your content offering feel diverse and entertaining but also will ensure that your audience is engaged in as many ways as possible.
+Applying the psychology of learning to your brand’s content marketing strategy will not only diversify your content but also will ensure that your audience is engaged in as many ways as possible.

 As a female founder, you are probably very aware of the marketing rule of 7s.
 But, for those who are new to this concept, it states that a potential lead must see your brand message at least seven times before they will be drawn to take action.
 So, by producing a diverse range of content that touches on the four key learning methods, you are not leaving any marketing opportunities on the table.

 Here are some content examples that fit each of the four learning methods:

 |Blog Posts||Speeches||Roundtable events|